ChrstphrHll/npc_gen/students/Rasy Merlara.md

 ---
 ### Description
 - 1st year Dwarf Wizard in Alderden
-- straight brunette hair that's loose around the shoulders, Pale Brown eyes, and Dark Tan skin
+- long wavy lighter blonde hair that's plain, Pale Brown eyes, and Dark Tan skin
 - Is Reflective and Ungrateful, and has Spiritualism as their ideal

 ### Organizations